eagra/eagra-app/README.md

-Eagra Wallet dApp for Cardano
+# Eagra Wallet dApp for Cardano

-⚡️ Quickstart
+## ⚡️ Quickstart

 - `yarn` or `npm install` to install dependencies.
 - `yarn watch` or `npm run watch`.
 This will compile the app and serve the output on port 3000 in watch mode.
 - Enjoy 🎉

+## 🧹 Linting

+We use eslint for all linting and formatting purposes.
+Make sure you have eslint extension installed in your code editor.

+- `yarn lint` to lint in your terminal
+- `yarn lint:fix` will attempt to auto-fix issues.